awslabs/ar-go-tools/doc/taint.md

 ### Tuple Sensitivity

 The taint analysis is *tuple-sensitive*: it tracks the taint of different elements of the tuple separately.
-This is easier in Go than in other languages because tuples only exist at the boundary of function calls an returns, they cannot be manipulated elsewhere in the code.
+This is easier in Go than in other languages because tuples only exist at the boundary of function calls a returns, they cannot be manipulated elsewhere in the code.
 This means that in the following example, no false alarm is raised:
 ```[go]